Is trim milk healthier for you than full fat milk?

 Which type of milk should you choose?

-First and foremost both the Ministry of Health and the Heart Foundation NZ recommend that we continue choose mostly low and reduced fat dairy for our health.
-However, if you’re following a heart-healthy way of eating, which is relatively low in saturated fat (ie you’re getting most of your fat intake from healthy unsaturated fats eg olive oil, nuts, seeds, avocado, oily fish) or you don’t drink much milk, then whether you use trim milk or whole milk is probably of less importance.
-Personally, I choose to drink yellow top milk, mostly because I’m not a big milk drinker and I like knowing that I’m getting extra calcium.
-I also prefer the taste.
+However, if you’re following a heart-healthy way of eating, which is relatively low in saturated fat (ie you’re getting most of your fat intake from healthy unsaturated fats eg olive oil, nuts, seeds, avocado, oily fish) or you don’t drink much milk, then whether you use trim milk or whole milk is of less importance.

 Finally, milk is a nutritious whole food that contains calcium, protein, zinc, magnesium and B vitamins such as riboflavin and B12, which can be included as part of a healthy eating pattern, if you choose.
 If you choose not to use dairy, look for dairy alternatives that are fortified with extra calcium.
-In some cases you may also need to look for alternative protein sources too, as some milks (eg rice milk) are very low in protein.
+In some cases, you may also need to look for alternative protein sources too, as some milks (eg rice milk) are very low in protein.